Bayesian Robustness to Outliers in Linear Regression and Ratio Estimation: Finite Population Means and Ratios

 For our robust model, it can be seen that $y_{11}$ has an increasing impact on the estimation until this observation reaches a threshold.
-In this analysis, the threshold is around $y_{11}=128$, and based on the data set with $y_{11}=128$, $\hat{\beta}=28.6$ and $\hat{\sigma}=12.4$, which is interpreted as: the personal disposable income per capita is approximately 28,600.
+In this analysis, the threshold is around $y_{11}=127.9$, and based on the data set with $y_{11}=127.9$, $\hat{\beta}=28.6$ and $\hat{\sigma}=12.4$, which is interpreted as: the personal disposable income per capita is approximately 28,600.
 Beyond this threshold, the impact of the outlier gradually decreases to nothing as the conflict grows infinitely.
-The point estimates converge towards $27.1$ for $\beta$ and $10.6$ for $\sigma$, which are the point estimates when $(x_{11},y_{11})$ is excluded from the sample.
+The point estimates converge towards $27.1$ for $\beta$ and $10.8$ for $\sigma$, which are the point estimates when $(x_{11},y_{11})$ is excluded from the sample.
 Whole robustness is therefore attained for both $\beta$ and $\sigma$.
 Note that an increase in the value of the parameter $\alpha$ would result in an increase in the value of the threshold.
 Setting $\alpha=1.96$ seems to be suitable for practical use.

 In the second context, we are interested in the estimation of the proportion of weekly income spent on food for a population, when data are available per household.
 If the information was available for the population, we would directly compute the proportion by $\sum_{i=1}^N y_i\big/\sum_{i=1}^N x_i$, where $N$ is the number of households in the population, and $y_i$ and $x_i$ are respectively the weekly expenditure on food and the weekly income, for household $i$.
 This ratio can thus be approximated using the simple linear regression through the origin with $\theta=1/2$, and again, we compare our robust model with the nonrobust and partially robust models.
-We use the same Student and log-Pareto-tailed standard normal distributions as in the first context above, but we set the prior $\pi(\beta,\sigma)\propto1/\sigma$.
+We use the same Student and LPTN distributions as in the first context above, but we set the prior $\pi(\beta,\sigma)\propto1/\sigma$.
+A Markov chain Monte Carlo (MCMC) method is implemented for the estimation (see Section~\ref{sec-supp} for the R functions).
+It is run for 10,000,000 iterations.

 Note that the ratio $\sum_{i=1}^N y_i\big/\sum_{i=1}^N x_i$ can be viewed as the following weighted average: $\sum_{i=1}^N w_i (y_i/$ $x_i)$, where $w_i:=x_i/\sum_{i=1}^N x_i$.
-It means that proportion of weekly income spent on food for a population $\sum_{i=1}^N y_i\big/\sum_{i=1}^N x_i$ is also a weighted average of proportions of weekly income spent on food per household, where the weight is proportional to the weekly income.
+It means that proportion of weekly income spent on food for a population, $\sum_{i=1}^N y_i\big/\sum_{i=1}^N x_i$, is also a weighted average of proportions of weekly income spent on food per household, where the weight is proportional to the weekly income.